“Tango Around the Horn” by Larry Barber–book for sale ($18 pp)

 The Tango Heads South Towards Cape Horn

 Watching the Tango raise sail and disappear over the western horizon made a powerful impression on Barber, and he never forgot this episode.
-He was also not one to give up on a story and he wrote short pieces for his newspaper in 1954 and 1975.
-With the journals of Archie McPhee and Fred Bitte at hand, Larry was working steadily on his manuscript in 1987 when both men died within a month of each other.
-Despite this loss, the book was finished, only to be rejected by numerous editors.
+He was also not one to give up on a story and he wrote short pieces about the ship for his newspaper in 1954 and 1975.
+With the journals of Archie McPhee and Fred Bitte now at hand, Larry was working steadily on his manuscript.

 Bitte, a seaman and McPhee, the donkeyman-mechanic, looked back on their adventure with typical pride–but their writings told a story at odds with expectations.
 The excitement around the ship had dissipated before they were out of sight of land and the crew quickly became disenchanted.
 Because they were all members of the Sailors Union of the Pacific and the captain was one of the “old school,” the voyage would be marred by constant friction.

 Captain Gundersen assumed the crew had signed up because they wanted to gain time under sail, but most were drawn by the pay more than the romance!
 The wages were good for the time: the able-bodied seamen were reportedly getting $310 a month.
 Gundersen had never encountered a crew that held regular union meetings, then elected a spokesman, Joe Kaplan, who was a member of the Young Communists League!

 Unfortunately, things were equally acrimonious between the crew members themselves.
 They were never short of complaints–especially about the food.
 The cook had been paroled from prison on his promise to go to sea, with the hope that this would pay off some of his unpaid alimony to three wives!
 He refused to provide lunches for the night watch and tried to lock the galley at night.

 The Tango in light air with four of the six gaff sails hoisted, plus headsails.